AAStarCommunity/aastarcommunity.github.io/content/pages/about.md

       ## What are we building?

-      **ETHPaymaster**, is a simple gas payment framework utilizing ERC4337 and EIP7702.
+      **SuperPaymaster**, is a simple gas payment framework utilizing ERC4337 and EIP7702.